googleapis/google-cloud-cpp/doc/adr/2022-05-06-customers-must-type-experimental-to-access-experimental-features.md

 - Adding any new symbols to the `google::cloud::${service}_experimental` namespace.
 - Naming the symbol `ExperimentalFoo` or similar.
-- Functions can require a parameter of type `google::cloud::ExperimentalTag`.
+- Functions can require a non-defaulted parameter of type `google::cloud::ExperimentalTag`.
 This type cannot be created with a brace initializer, the caller would need to type `Experimental` when using such functions.
+- Adding new libraries, where the target name includes `experimental-`.
+For CMake we generally use `google-cloud-cpp::experimental-${library}`, for Bazel we generally use `//:experimental-${library}` (note this is a top-level) target.

 **Consequences**: This decision makes it possible to add experimental features while clearly signalling to any users of the feature that it is indeed